 |Alcoholic drinks- spirits||2/3 bottle an hour (dinner party), or 3/4 bottle an hour (cocktail party)||10 guests|

-Follow my guides on how much food to serve at your party and you’ll have once less thing to worry about as you prep for your party!
+Follow my guides on how much food to serve at your party and you’ll have one less thing to worry about as you prep for your party!

 Want a free printable version?
-Just click the image below to print the PDF version.
+Just drop your email below to get the PDF version in your inbox.